kuzzleio/documentation/src/sdk-reference/js/6/offline-tools/index.md

 Starts the requests queuing.
 Request will be put in the `offlineQueue` instead of being discarded, until `stopQueuing` is called.
 Works only in `offline` state, and if the `autoQueue` option is set to false.
 Call `playQueue` to send to Kuzzle the requests in the queue, once the SDK state passes to `online`.
-Call `flushQueue` to empty the queue without sendint the requests.
+Call `flushQueue` to empty the queue without sending the requests.

 ## stopQueuing()